Constitution of Denmark: Universal suffrage (1915)

 In 1915, the tightening from 1866 was reversed, and women were given the right to vote.
 Also, a new requirement for changing the constitution was introduced.
 Not only must the new constitution be passed by two consecutive parliaments, it must also pass a referendum, where 45% of the electorate must vote yes.
 This meant that Prime Minister Thorvald Stauning's attempt to change the Constitution in 1939 failed.

 Reunion with Schleswig (1920)

 In 1920, a new referendum was held to change the Constitution again, allowing for the reunification of Denmark following the defeat of Germany in World War I. This followed a referendum held in the former Danish territories of Schleswig-Holstein regarding how the new border should be placed.
 This resulted in upper Schleswig becoming Danish, today known as Southern Jutland, and the rest remained German.

 Current Constitution (1953)

-In 1953, the fourth constitution abolished the Upper Chamber (the Landsting), giving Denmark a unicameral parliament.
+In 1953, the fourth constitution abolished the Upper Chamber (the Landsting), giving Denmark a unicameral parliament, while also making Greenland a part of Denmark and giving it representatives.
 It also enabled females to inherit the throne (see Succession), but the change still favored boys over girls (this was changed by a referendum in 2009 so the first-born inherits the throne regardless of sex).
 Finally, the required number of votes in favor of a change of the Constitution was decreased to the current value of 40% of the electorate.